Ytang520/nolebase-template/笔记/xx-I am lost/When is the end.md

 To fulfill these personal desires, I must excel at the job of "research."
 How far I can still go, I don't know—perhaps five years, one year, or maybe just the next two months.
 But when I lose my way, where will I turn?

 Yet before I reach that point, I think... perhaps I need to cry a lot.

+---

+I took the first wrong step, and I can't stop my falling.

+Well... maybe this is the end...

+It is really awful, but I have to take my responsibility to face it.

+--- Edited on 2024/10/31